 In the 1940s, the Shag dance became popularized in South Carolina's Ocean Drive beaches.
-Also known as the "Carolina shag," it was beloved by many a summer vacationer on their trips to the coast.
+Also known as the "Carolina shag," it was beloved by many a summer vacationer on their trips to North Myrtle Beach.
 Though some believe it was actually conceived as a descendant of the jitterbug on the beaches of North Carolina, it spread in popularity, becoming the "swing dance of the South."
-Given its origins with vacationers, its no wonder it's become one of the most popular ways to dance to beach music.
+Given its origins with vacationers, it's no wonder it's become one of the most popular ways to dance to beach music.
 Shagging can't get more southern, being described as "cold beer on a warm night with a hot date and no plans for tomorrow."

 The technique originally stuck thanks to big names in the dance world like Billy Jeffers and "Chicken" Hicks helping spread the style around the beaches in the '40s and '50s.
 The dance became so popular, there was even a Bridget Fonda film in the '80s called Shag, which was filmed in Myrtle Beach.
 The movie shows high schoolers on a summer trip dancing the shag moves at local dance clubs.